Legoland Billund Resort: History

 The Blackstone Group, an investment firm, bought a 70% controlling stake in Legoland in 2005, with the remaining 30% still owned by Lego.
 The parks are operated by Merlin Entertainments.

+On 29 May 2024, a fire suspected to have been caused by a short circuit inside an electric rail car that was being charged overnight erupted at the park's Miniland attraction, destroying several replicas of famous buildings and a model of a traditional Danish port.

 Themed Lego Lands

-As of 2024, the park has nine themed areas.
+As of 2024, the park has 11 themed areas.

 Adventure Land

 This area contains some of the park's more exciting rides such as the wild mouse roller coaster, X-treme Racers.
 Jungle Racers jet ski ride has a jungle theme and spins the riders quite fast.
 In 2010, The Temple was introduced, an indoor ride where riders board Explorer SUVs and are equipped with laser guns to shoot at moving targets in 11 scenes themed to ancient Egypt.
 The Temple also has a game area with an Egyptian theme, containing ring-toss, water-shooting, balloon-popping and a mummy game.
 The area contains two gift shops (Temple Gifts and Adventure Shop) and two restaurants.

 Falck Fire Brigade is a ride where you take your assigned vehicle to the scene of a fire where you and your fellow firefighters have to put out a fire in a building, and the fastest team wins.